Assistance with product selection

 Dear customer.
 After many questions, we have compiled some useful information here

-The nominal performance of telephone and coaxial devices is approximately the same.
+The nominal performance of telephone and coaxial cables is roughly the same.
+When setting up a network in a private house, coaxial and telephone cables deliver similar performance.

-When networking larger buildings (hotels, dormitories, etc.) we recommend using coax or 4-wire telephone cables.
+When networking larger buildings (hotels, halls of residence, etc.), we recommend using coaxial or 4-core telephone cables.

-If necessary, coax and telephone solutions can be used in parallel in the same network.
+If necessary, coaxial and telephone solutions can be used in parallel.

 Up to 35dB attenuation, a net bandwidth of approx. 1500MBit/s is achieved with telephone and coaxial cables, at 50dB – approx. 1GBit/s, at 75dB – still 100MBit/s.